kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 ## Putting it all together

 And we're done.
-We have just created two microservices that will run independently of each other, however they can still work together with the help of REST interfaces and of course share common resources like a database.
+We have just created two microservices that will run independently of each other.
+However they can still work together with the help of REST interfaces and of course share common resources like a database.
 We can now build and run them independently.
 Because we will be starting two HTTP servers we must use a different port for the other server.
 We can easily control this using the `PORT` environment variable.

 {% highlight bash %}
 $ PORT=3000 java -cp catalogue/target/classes:catalogue/target/dependency/* com.kumuluz.ee.EeApplication